 1. PLAN: Get a game plan in advance

-Anna Grovac McGoff recommends: Plan ahead and use your arrival day to get ski passes, rental gear, etc. Make reservations for dinner to minimize long waits, call MountainTot Sitters (970-331-1763) for a babysitter to enjoy an adult night-out, and have some fun off-day activities lined up (like the Children’s MountainTop Museum, Breck’s Art District, Ready Paint Fire, or a Spa Day for mom!).
+Anna Grovac McGoff recommends: Plan ahead and use your arrival day to get ski passes, rental gear, etc. Make reservations for dinner to minimize long waits, call MountainTot Sitters (970-331-1763) for a babysitter to enjoy an adult night-out, and have some fun off-day activities lined up (like Breck’s Arts District, the Rec Center, or a Spa Day for mom)!

 If the weather isn’t cooperating, head indoors.
 The Breckenridge Recreation Center is the perfect spot for a cold, snowy day with heated indoor pools and plenty of classes and activities.
 Check their schedule in advance.